curious-containers/curious-containers.github.io/_docs/2020-red-format.md

 ## redVersion

-The `redVersion` increases everytime the RED format changes, even if the new version is backwards compatible.
+The `redVersion` increases everytime the RED format changes.
 This means that a RED file in version `"3"` should be used with Curious Containers software packages in version `3.x.x`, higher software versions will not work.
 See [Versioning](/docs/versioning) for more details.

 ## cli